cs50xemportugues/cs50xemportugues.github.io/README.md

 ## Translating the Content

+The course content to be translated can be divided into 3 groups: Video content, Text content, and Code content.

+- Video content
+  - Lectures
+  - Sections
+  - Shorts
+  - Walkthroughs
+    - Labs
+    - Psets
+- Text content
+  - Manual
+  - Style Guide
+  - Slides
+    - Lectures
+    - Shorts
+    - Walkthroughs
+  - Notes
+  - Specifications
+    - Labs
+    - Psets
+  - Website pages
+    - Certificate
+    - FAQs
+    - Homepage
+    - Academic Honesty
+    - Final Project
+    - Office Hours
+    - Sections
+    - Seminars
+    - Staff
+    - Syllabus
+    - Thanks
+- Code content
+  - Source code
+    - Lectures
+    - Labs
+    - Psets
+  - Checks
+    - Labs
+    - Psets

 ### Chat GPT Limitations

-ChatGPT has limits the number of words that can be translated in one api call, therefore some of the content has to be divided into multiple files so that they can be translated and then reassembled together in the correct order once translated.
+ChatGPT limits the number of words that can be translated in one api call, therefore some of the content has to be divided into multiple files so that they can be translated and then reassembled together in the correct order once translated.

 ### Adapting the translated content